Should I be representing this constituent? S/he doesn’t live in my constituency but has asked for our help.

-If you receive a letter or email from an individual who is not your MP’s constituent, you should inform them that you are not able to deal with their case, and then they should contact their own MP.
+MPs do not have an obligation to act on every matter constituents raise with them, whether they be their own constituent or the constituent of another MP (see here).
+If you receive a letter or email from an individual who is not your MP’s constituent, you should inform them that they should contact their own MP.
 It would be helpful if you give them the contact details for their own MP.
 We advise you not to forward the correspondence directly to the other MP, as this has the potential to leave you open to an accusation of a breach of the Data Protection Act.

 To find the MP for any address in the UK, use this website: https://members.parliament.uk/constituencies/ – all you need is the postcode.
 The House of Commons Information line on 020 7219 4272 will give you the same information.
 Both or these resources are publicly available.

 It is good practice to write back to the individual to:

 - thank them for their communication